boyandmtrv/Experiora/README.md

     Open with Live Server
    ```

-You can also check out the live version of hngrPac by clicking [here](https://experiora.netlify.app/)
+You can also check out the live version of Experiora by clicking [here](https://experiora.netlify.app/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>